 In New England, roughly fifty percent of the loss-of-control accidents involve loss of control on the ground?
 Tailwheel aircraft factor prominently in those numbers.
 With the proper knowledge, pilots can develop techniques and strategies for operating tailwheel aircraft safely, especially in the challenging takeoff and landing phases of flight.
-Our speaker, Chris Loprinze, is the Assistant Chief Pilot for a large FAR 91 fractional ownership company.
-He is a Certified Flight Instructor - Instruments (CFII), Designated Pilot Examiner, and FAASTeam Representative.
+Our speaker, Bob Berlyn, is a FAA Aviation Safety Inspector in the Boston FSDO.
 Join him for a very informative session.

 Takeoffs and Landings